 If I were young, unemployed, more tech savvy and of Fight Club age, I would use Twitter (between sending out resumes) to red pill, troll and ridicule degenerates and cultural Marxists.
 This I would encourage.

 However, Twitter has marketed itself as a service that promotes free speech, but they’ve done everything in their power to stifle speech they don’t like.
 They’ve banned countless people for alleged “terms of service” violations when in reality they said something politically incorrect or offensive.
 Recently, Twitter teamed up with the Anti-Defamation League to ensure critical arrows about Jews will stay unspoken.
-See Positions on Privacy and Free Speech by Key Jewish Heavyweights.

 I remain hopeful that such censorship will result in a destroyed business model, and the results so far are promising.
 I suspect that the prime way that Facebook, Google and Twitter makes money is by selling its users’ information to ZOG.